Welcome to Nevada IRP Registration Services

 Do I Have to Apply for the IRP?

 If you intend to cross borders, then yes you do.
 Failure to comply may cause some serious fines and hassles.
-Every time you cross a state or federal border, regulators will check the status of your truck.
+Every time you cross a state or federal border, regulators will check the status of your truck and for the appropriate apportioned tags.
 If they deem your vehicle out of compliance, they will flag your vehicle.
 They will issue a fine and require you to apply for the IRP right there.
 This can seriously delay a shipment.
 If you still can’t apply for the IRP, your vehicle could even get impounded.
 It’s best to handle this before you set off on your shipment.

 Does Everyone who crosses Jurisdictions Need to Apply?